 Preparing the Surface

-As you are preparing the inside of the garage door, there is no need to worry about the state of the garage door facing outwards and it can be full of graffiti as shown below.
+As you are preparing the inside of the garage door, there is no need to worry about the state of the garage door facing outwards.
 However, installation of an insulator needs adhesive which requires a clean surface to stick to, thus cleaning of garage doors is vital.